-Appropriate temperature is especially pertinent to Category 2 – Low Risk Perishable Foods and Category 3 – At Risk Perishable Foods.
+Appropriate temperature is especially pertinent to Categories 3 and 4 – potentially hazardous foods.
 These foods are at risk for temperature abuse if they are not kept at their proper storage temperatures.
-Foods that require refrigeration should be kept between 0°C to 4°C and frozen foods at –18°C. Category 1 Non-Perishable Foods are shelf stable and can be just kept at room temperature.
+Foods that require refrigeration should be kept between 0°C to 4°C and frozen foods at –18°C or less.
+Category 1 Non-Perishable Foods are shelf stable and can be just kept at room temperature.

-Any person (e.g. volunteer, employees, transportation personnel) enter food handling areas are required to properly wash their hands and immediately after contacting contaminated materials.
+Any person (e.g. volunteer, employees, transportation personnel) prior to entering food handling areas, is required to properly wash their hands and immediately after contacting contaminated materials.
 Frequent hand washing is encouraged and volunteers or transportation personnel should wash their hands again:

 A person should not be handling food in the following health conditions:

 Gloves should be worn when there needs to be direct contact with foods.

 Important decisions are made when someone is handling food and proper training are needed for those involved in main aspects of donating the food such as operating, handling, and distributing of foods.

 FOODSAFE is a course recommended for handlers of food.
 The Food Premises Regulation instructs every operator of a food service establishment to hold a FOODSAFE certificate or its equivalence.
 Volunteers, operating employees, and handlers of the food are encouraged to complete at minimum the FOODSAFE Level 1 Program or equivalent.
 This certificate is valid for five years after the training is successfully completed.

 |Visible mould, significantly bruised, rotten or has an off odour||Although some solid foods with mould can be salvaged, they are not permitted for donation due to sensitivity with handling and contamination.

 Bruising in a large area (mainly produce) degrades quickly and is not ideal for donations.